MDMA Addiction

 According to the Journal of Psychopharmacology, as a person continues to take ecstasy, they build a physical tolerance to the drug, and the potential for addiction varies between individuals.
 This means that more ecstasy needs to be taken to achieve the desired effects, and as more is taken, the brain becomes accustomed to the presence of the drug.
 The Institute of Medicine explains that neural pathways are formed in the brain’s reward center that make a person prioritize ecstasy use over other areas of life, even personal responsibilities such as work or school.

-Effects of Ecstasy
+The Effects of Ecstasy Addiction

 Ecstasy’s effects are extremely desirable.
 As outlined in Substance Abuse and Rehabilitation, users typically feel a combination of the following: